wdvorkin/SyntheticData/README.md

 # SyntheticData: Private Synthetic Data for Power Systems

-This repository stores data and code to replicate the results from the following preprint:
+This repository stores data and code to replicate the results from the following paper:

 [*Differentially Private Algorithms for Synthetic Power System Datasets*](https://arxiv.org/pdf/2303.11079.pdf)

 by Vladimir Dvorkin and Audun Botterud (Massachusetts Institute of Technology, LIDS and Energy Initiative)

+[published](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10146422) in the IEEE Control Systems Letters journal.

 ---